ArunAradhya/ArunAradhya/README.md

 - 👀 I’m interested in Automation
 - 🌱 I’m currently learning STBT Automation

-- 📫 How to reach me - arunaradhya@gmail.com
 - 📫 How to reach me - aaradhya@synamedia.com

 <!---